transentis/bptk_py/README.md

 ## Changelog

+### 1.7.2
+* BPTK: Fix imports of SimpleDashboard class
+* BPTK: Update dependency of Scipy, Numpy and Pyyaml
 ### 1.7.1
 * BPTK: reset_cache now also resets the data collector in agent based models
 * BPTK: reset_cache calls the reset_cache method on all agents